portainer/portainer-docs/docs/v2.0/volumes/attaching.md

-# Attach a existent volume to a Container
+# Attach an existing Volume to a Container

-Portainer is capable to attach a new volume to a running container and in this help article, you will learn how to do it.
+Portainer can attach a new volume to a running container.

-<b>Be advised that this operation destroys the running container and start a new one with the volume attached.
+<b>Be advised that this operation destroys the running container and starts a new one with the volume attached.
 Backup your data before doing this operation.</b>

 ## Attaching a volume

-Once you logged in Portainer, you need to go to <b>Containers</b> option and select the <b>container</b> that you want to attach a volume.
+Go to <b>Containers</b> and select the <b>container</b> that you want to attach a volume to.

 ![volumes](assets/attach_1.png)

-The next step is doing a click in <b>Duplicate/Edit.</b>
+Click <b>Duplicate/Edit.</b>

 ![volumes](assets/attach_2.png)

-Scroll down to the bottom to the page until the options for this container.
-Select Volumes and do a click in <b>Map an Additional Volume.</b>
+Scroll down to see the options for this container.
+Select <b>Volumes</b> and click <b>Map an Additional Volume.</b>

 ![volumes](assets/attach_3.png)

-The next thing is to type the path in the container, how you can see in this example, for an NGINX container, the path to persist is "/usr/share/nginx/html".
-Also, we need to specify the volume created.
+Next, type the path in the container, in the example below, for an NGINX container, the path to persist is "/usr/share/nginx/html".
+We also need to specify the volume created.

 ![volumes](assets/attach_4.png)

-Is all look good, the only thing you need to is click in <b>Deploy The Container</b>.
+Finally, click <b>Deploy The Container</b>.
 You will receive the following warning:

 ![volumes](assets/attach_5.png)

-Is everything worked as expected, you will have a confirmation pop up.
+If successful you will see the confirmation pop up at the top right of screen

 ![volumes](assets/attach_6.png)

-To confirm, click in your container, scroll down until you see volumes configuration.
-You will see something like this:
+To confirm the configuration of your container, select it and scroll to the volume configuration, you should see a similar screen to the below:

 ![volumes](assets/attach_7.png)